MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgRejectCommunicationCall.md

 This API does not end existing calls that have already been answered.
 Use delete call to end a call.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaRejectCommunicationCall](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaRejectCommunicationCall?view=graph-powershell-beta)

 ## SYNTAX